 A/V Expansion Box

 Audio/video extension unit.
-Required if your system uses an Auxiliary Control Unit (ACU
+Required if your system uses an Auxiliary Control Unit (

 Speed at which bits are transmitted, usually expressed in bits per second.